-How to find your audience and brand identity
+Learn how to find your audience and brand identity.

 Branding your company is a vital step in starting and maintaining your business.
 An effective brand draws customers to a business and helps them know what to expect when they work with that company.
 Poor branding can have a highly negative effect on your marketing efforts.

 Your company's brand has a lot to do with design elements, like a logo, name, colors, fonts and website design.
 A lot more goes into this than just being aesthetically pleasing.
-Brands should represent your company's story, culture, purpose and experiences.
+Your branding should represent your company's story, culture, purpose and experiences.

 If you have an advertising or marketing agency, the pressure to effectively brand your company is especially high: If you can't make a strong brand for yourself, other companies won't trust you to create one for them.
 This guide will help you focus on the elements of your company that should affect your branding decisions.
-You can use these tips to not only build your own brand, but also to build the brands of your clients.
+You can use these tips to build not only your own brand, but brands for your clients.

-Know who you are and what you do
+1. Know who you are and what you do.

 When you create your brand, you should have a solid understanding of what your company feels like and what you want to achieve as a business.
 Your brand should tell a story to your clients, and it's important that you know what that story is when you set out to brand yourself.

 Morgan Spurlock shared some experiences he had with personal branding in his TED Talk, "Embrace Transparency," which is also referred to as "The Greatest TED Talk Ever Sold."
 Based on his experiences, he recommends identifying the attributes that best describe your company.
-He separates these attributes into two categories: up attributes and down attributes.
-Up attributes are energetic and proactive; they might include traits like inspiring, adventurous, contemporary, playful and novel.
-Down attributes, which are more grounded and peaceful, could include sophisticated, familiar, reliable, contemplative and nurturing.
+He sorts these into two categories: up attributes and down attributes.
+Up attributes are energetic and proactive; they might include traits like "inspiring," "adventurous," "contemporary," "playful" and "novel."
+Down attributes, which are more grounded and peaceful, could include "sophisticated," "familiar," "reliable," "contemplative" and "nurturing."

 Start by making a list of attributes that you think best describe your company.
 Then, decide what two words best capture your company as a whole based on those attributes.
 These two words or themes will guide how you brand your company.
 For example, if you decide that your company is best described as "contemporary" and "playful," you might want to choose bright colors to reflect your playful side, or use a contemporary sans serif type set or font like Orkney, Aqua or Modeka.

 Your company name should also represent your traits.
 You should come up with a name that is memorable, simple and versatile.
-It should also be relevant to what you do and tell a story about your company.
-Remember that your brand should tell customers what to expect when they work with you.
+It should be relevant to what you do and tell a story about your company.
+Remember that your brand should give clients an idea of what to expect when they work with you.

-You can't effectively appeal to your audience if you don't know who's in that audience.
-The following sample questions you can ask about your ideal buyer are specifically geared toward marketing or advertising agencies, though they can be adapted for any industry:
+You can't appeal to your audience if you don't know who's in that audience.
+The following sample questions about your ideal buyer are geared toward marketing and advertising agencies, though they can be adapted for any industry:

 - What industry does my ideal client work in?